A guide to the junior ISA (JISA) annual allowance

 If your child has both a stocks and shares junior ISA and a cash junior ISA, the £9,000 annual allowance is shared between both accounts.

 Yes.
 JISA allowances don’t interfere with each other.
-If you have more than one child, each with their own JISA, each will have its own allowance of £9,000.
+If you have more than one child, each with their own JISA, each child will have their own allowance of £9,000.

 The total amount paid into a JISA in a tax year can’t be more than £9,000, regardless of how many people make payments.